kshivvy/Stock-Prediction-and-Visualization/DEVELOPMENT.md

 or another GUI library was not feasible given the time constraint.
 Playing with input parameters allowed me to identify several interesting demos to show in my final presentation.

+All testing was done through personal use incrementally running the project, which made it difficult to implement automated testing that tested anything signifanct other than getters and setters.

 ##Notes
 This project has a total recorded development time of ~35 hours.